 My counselling approach is pluralistic.
 I believe that each person is unique and because of this you may need different things from therapy.
 In the process of therapy there are many ways to make a difference.
 I am trained to work with a range of different therapeutic approaches and draw on them to tailor therapy to your specific needs and wants.

-If you feel you are ready for counselling at this moment in time and that I may be the counsellor you would like to work with then please make contact with me.
+If you feel you are ready for counselling at this moment in time and that I may be the counsellor you would like to work with then please email or call me.

 "Coming together is a beginning